China orders US to close consulate in Chengdu in tit-for-tat move

 According to media reports, the US has asked China to close down its Consulate General in Houston within 72 hours.

-It was opened in October 1985 by former US president George Bush, and was besieged by crowds to protest the US bombing of the Chinese Embassy in Belgrade in 1999.
+It was besieged by crowds to protest the US bombing of the Chinese Embassy in Belgrade in 1999.

-The consulate, which is reported to have over 200 people as staff, was also the site of the dramatic attempted defection in 2012 by Chongqing police chief Wang Lijun, whose actions kicked off a series of events that led to the downfall of top Communist Party official Bo Xilai.
+The consulate was also the site of the dramatic attempted defection in 2012 by Chongqing police chief Wang Lijun, whose actions kicked off a series of events that led to the downfall of top Communist Party official Bo Xilai.

 Bo was regarded as a serious contender for power against Chinese President Xi Jinping.